 The show is split into 13 episodes and there does not seem to be any filler at all, there is even a Christmas episode neatly inserted, again similar to series one this isn't actually a scary show, but that is not to take away from the sheer quality.
 Briarcliff is a dank and dark place but thanks to the focus on drama rather than horror you settle in nicely.
 Some nice throwaway sequences (such as a dance number!) help to provide variety, while towards the end time starts zooming forward years at a time to show the long term changes to the cast which was a nice way to end the show (a great final episode).
 There is a large amount of great acting here, I was pleased to see at least six returning actors from the original series, here playing different roles, a few bit characters from that are now in leading roles, while a couple of the main characters are now secondary ones.
 It was a delight to pick out these actors and gave a sense of continuity despite being an unrelated story.

-Another quality season of this fantastic show and while I think I did prefer the first one this is still a damn good show and well worth a watch if your after some quality horror that doesn't feature the walking dead.
+Another quality season of this fantastic show and while I think I did prefer the first one, American Horror Story: Asylum is still a damn good show and well worth a watch if your after some quality horror that doesn't feature the walking dead.